ali5ter/workshop-air-monitor/README.md

 The monitor application, [env_monitor.pl](client/env_monitor.py) runs on the client side.
 I run it on a Raspberry Pi Zero 2 with the attached environmental sensors described above.

+The environment variables that provide default configuration for the client are contained in the [.env](client/.env) file.
+Change this accordingly before you run the monitor application.

 ### Installing required dependencies

 The [setup.sh](client/setup.sh) script uses apt and pip to install libraries so that the python application running on the RPi can talk to the envornmental sensors.
 You only have to run this once and reboot the RPi to make sure the changes have taken before running the monitoring application.